molgenis/ds-tidyverse/tests/testthat/_snaps/utils.md

     Condition
       Error:
       !
-Values passed to `expr` may only contain permitted functions. i Permitted functions are everything, last_col, group_cols, starts_with, ends_with, contains, matches, num_range, all_of, any_of, where, c, rename, mutate, if_else, case_when, mean, median, ..., diff, and lag.
+Values passed to `expr` may only contain permitted functions. i Permitted functions are everything, last_col, group_cols, starts_with, ends_with, contains, matches, num_range, all_of, any_of, where, rename, mutate, if_else, case_when, mean, median, mode, ..., acos, and atan.
       i `filter and slice` are not permitted functions.

 # .check_variable_length blocks variables with value greater than than nfilter.string